Gunther's Ice Cream: History

 Herman Gunther died in 1963, while his son, Dick Gunther, died in 1967.
 Iva Gunther could not continue running the business subsequently, selling it to Carl Buchell the same year.
 Since 1974, the business has been owned by Rick and Marlena Klopp; Rick had worked at Gunther's since 1969, when he was 22 years old.

 In 2010, Gunther's celebrated its 70th anniversary, with Mayor Kevin Johnson in attendance.

 In 2015, Business Insider listed Gunther's as the best ice cream shop in the state of California.
 The same year, Gunther's celebrated its 75th anniversary, an event at which Mayor Kevin Johnson, Supervisor Phil Serna, and Yuba City Director of Development Services Darin Gale spoke.
 The Sacramento River Cats' mascot, Dinger, was also present for the festivities.

 In 2018, Gunther's was nominated as a historical landmark.

+Menu

+Gunther's offers 50 selections and has fruit freezes as well.
+Some of their ice cream flavors are Black Raspberry Marble, Strawberry Cheesecake, Swiss Orange Chip, Thai Tea, Lemon Custard, Coconut Pineapple, French Vanilla, Fudge Brownie, and Birthday Cake.
+Their fruit freezes include Strawberry Banana, Mango, Raspberry, Lime, and Guava.

+Film

+Gunther's appears in the 2017 film Lady Bird.
+It also appears in the 2024 film Sacramento.